cbtrigos/teacher-applications/README.md

 The following are private pages available to signed-in users only:
 - Every user has a dashboard:
-    - Applicants can create, edit, submit, and track their applications
+    - Applicants (user type 0) can create, edit, submit, and track their applications
-    - Approver 1 can approve or reject applicant applications by submitting the appropriate form.
+    - Reviewers (user type 1) can approve for continuation or reject applicant applications by submitting the appropriate form.
 They can then track all of _their own_ previously reviewed applications.
-Rejections mandate the signature, name, and reason.
-Approvals require
+Rejections mandate a reason.
-        - School ID
-        - Title, Date, and Reason(s) for the Proposed Appointment
-        - Number of: current pupil enrollment, total number of teachers, number of teachers on payroll (_not necessarily the same_), & trained and qualified for that level from the school
-        - Name, signature, phone number, and email of the approver
-    - Approver 2 sees all applications approved by any approver 1 + the provided approver 1 added information.
-Approver 2 can track their reviewed applications and either approve or reject new applications with the same rejection form or an approval form requesting:
+    - Approvers (user type 2) see all applications approved by any reviewer.
+Approvers can track their reviewed applications and either approve or reject new applications with the same rejection form or an approval form (requiring a signature).
-        - teacher's basic salary
-        - grade
-    - The TSC Chair (Approver 3) submits just a name to approve an application or the same rejection form to reject.
-Approver 3 sees all applications approved by Approver 2s as well as all the linked approval information for that application.
-- The Master account users' dashboard is where unauthorized approval requests get reviewed.
-Master account users can also see all application, user, and school information.
+- The Master account users' dashboard is where job opening requests get reviewed.
+Master account users can also see all submitted application info, all user info, and job opening info, as well as make user type changes and can make job openings live and not live.
 - All logged-in users regardless of user type can access an account page where they can change their:
     - first or last name (once / 60 days)
     - email (once / 60 days)